netdata/netdata/README.md

   2. `tier 1`, mid-resolution, per minute, data.
   3. `tier 2`, low-resolution, per hour, data.

 All tiers are updated in parallel during data collection.
 Just increase the disk space you give to Netdata to get a longer history for your metrics.
+And tiers are automatically chosen at query time depending on the time-frame and the resolution requested.

 ### :rocket: Does it scale?
+I have really a lot of servers!

+Oh!
+Yes, it does!

+  - :airplane: Netdata Parents provide great vertical scalability, so you can have as big parents as the CPU, RAM and Disk resources you can dedicate to them.
+In our lab we constantly stress test Netdata Parents with about 2 million metrics collected per second.
+  - :rocket: On top of them, Netdata Cloud provides virtually unlimited horizontal scalability, "merging" at query time all the parents you have, into one huge uniform infrastructure.
+Netdata Cloud itself is probably the biggest single installation monitoring platform ever created, currently monitoring about 100k online servers with about 10k servers changing state (added/removed) per day!

 ### :cloud: Do I need Netdata Cloud?

 ## Menu